vdsabev/overstate/README.md

 </details>

 ### TypeScript
-Derpy is written in TypeScript, so if you use it you get autocomplete and type checking out of the box when calling model functions:
+Derpy is written in TypeScript, so if you use it you get autocomplete and type checking out of the box.

+Going back to the [Counter](#counter) example:
 ```ts
 store.model.up(5); // [ts] Expected 0 arguments, but got 1.
 ```